Pico's School: Reception and legacy

 An article published by Spin referred to the game as the work of a "sick genius".
 Andrew Lerner of Troma Entertainment commented that when he first saw the game, he laughed so hard he almost wet his pants.
 Troma Entertainment were reportedly at one point in talks with Tom Fulp about making a movie based on the game.
-A contemporary write-up of Newgrounds on the Japanese tech site Impress Watch by Mie Aoki recommended the game and called it a good way to test how stuck your mind is in elementary school.
+A contemporary write-up of Newgrounds on the Japanese tech site Internet Watch by Mie Aoki recommended the game and called it a good way to test how stuck your mind is in elementary school.
 In a 2020 article, Wired called the game "irreverent pulp".

 Tom Fulp, the game's creator, has referred to Pico's School as a "real defining moment for Newgrounds".
 The game was "hailed by many as the pinnacle of Flash ... 'programming and is said to have "offered a first model for the type of point-and-click interactivity that would become a standard".
 The titular Pico would go on to become essential iconography for Newgrounds, being featured in a number of games and animations.
-(Note: Attributed to multiple sources:)
+(Note: Attributed to multiple sources:) By 2017, the game had received over 6 million views on Newgrounds.

 Sequel

-A sequel with the working title Pico 2 was under development for a number of years since 1999 as a collaboration with part-time animator Jose "MindChamber" Ortiz but was cancelled without an announcement sometime in the 2010s.
+A sequel with the working title Pico 2 was under development for a number of years since August 1999, as a collaboration with part-time animator Jose "MindChamber" Ortiz, but was cancelled without an announcement sometime in the 2010s.
 Two prototype versions were made available to supporters of Newgrounds in 2016.
 The Kickstarter for popular rhythm game Friday Night Funkin' (which features Pico as a recurring character) promised to finish and release Pico 2 should its Kickstarter reach $5 million in funding, though this goal was ultimately not achieved.